DocsBuildBuild an AI Agent

 Build an AI Agent

-An AI Agent is an application that talks to a language model.
-It receives messages, reasons about them, calls tools (like reading data or triggering actions), and responds.
-Under the hood, it is a standard RootCX Application with one extra configuration file: agent.json.
+An AI agent is an application that talks to a language model.
+It receives messages, reasons about them, calls tools (like reading or writing data), and responds.
+Under the hood, it is a standard RootCX application with one extra file: agent.json.

 agent.json

-This is the file that turns a regular application into an AI Agent:
+This file turns a regular application into an AI agent:

 {